Megapixel99/stats-tracker/README.md

 const { tracker } = require('stats-tracker');

 let t = tracker({
-  server: server, // configure the tracker to extend from your http/https server
-  port: 3001, // only needed if you do not pass a server
   name: 'test',
   pod: 'test-1', // useful if running multiple instances of the same application, defaults to the name, in this case `test`
   logger: console, // defaults to console if nothing is passed